ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/README.md

-Once you've done these steps, you should be able to run and not see the error message about defining environment variables.
+Once you've done these steps, you should be able to type `mvn package heroku:deploy`

 Take note: